Five

 There is much to take in here.
 After a long process of disintegration,

 rootedness.
-The life instinct exceeds bounds and gives off sparks
+The life instinct, exceeding bounds, gives off sparks

 in a flashover.